rvizx/depsec/README.md

 ./depsec.sh --config
 ```

-the application will ask for you to above mentioned `api-key`s  it's format should be as follows
+the application will ask for you to add above mentioned `api-key`s  it's format should be as follows

 | NVD API Key                        | MAILTRAP API  Key                 |
 | ---------------------------------- | --------------------------------- |